 Germany’s largest theme park (and Europe’s second most visited after Disneyland Paris) is one of the country's top destinations.
 Brimming with mini-foreign lands, children's rides, food and drink, and about a dozen hair-raising roller coasters, the park is a fit for the whole family.

-The venue can accommodate roughly 50,000 visitors a day—about 4.5 million visitors a year.
-A clear favorite for visitors and locals, here are the best things to do in Germany's largest amusement park.
+The venue can accommodate roughly 50,000 visitors a day—about 4.5 million visitors—and it's a clear favorite for visitors and locals.

 During this period, water rides are open and there is a diverse program of summer-themed shows.
 Expect lots of sun, but also stay up-to-date on the latest weather reports as conditions in Germany can change quickly.

-To keep visitors occupied away from the water, they can keep it German-style by visiting the Erdinger Beer Garden.
+To stay occupied away from the water, Germany-style, visit the Erdinger Beer Garden.
 Or catch the daily Party Parade with live music, costumes, and fantastic choreography.
-The musical stage show, "Rulantica", tells the love story of a boy named Fin and a mermaid named Kailini, or reach top thrills with the CanCan roller coaster, the Eurosat, in the French area.
+The musical stage show, "Rulantica", tells the love story of a boy named Fin and a mermaid named Kailini.
+Or, reach top thrills with the CanCan roller coaster, the Eurosat, in the French area.